-A plan to build a three-story preschool at 972 N. San Vicente Blvd. will be back on the West Hollywood Planning Commission’s agenda Thursday, with the developer having made changes in response to concerns raised at a February meeting.
+A plan to build a three-story preschool at 972 N. San Vicente Blvd. will be back on the West Hollywood Planning Commission’s agenda Thursday, with the developer having made changes in response to concerns raised

 The pre-school is a project of Nasim Pahlavan.
 Pahlavan’s mother has run her own preschool in Massachusetts for 36 years and is helping her daughter with the West Hollywood project, which is designed by Lorcan O’Herlihy Architects.
 It will serve up to 72 children from 18 months to five years old.